Methods reviews on mapping biodiversity, ecosystem services and agricultural suitability, using land-use change models and developing future scenarios

 Videos (watch 3,4,5,7, and 10)

 The workshops allowed participants from different sectors of government and civil society to think about possible futures together and use the scenarios and modelled impacts on biodiversity and ecosystem services to inform national planning for adaptation to climate change or agricultural development.

-In Colombia, a workshop participant on the team drafting Colombia’s Implementation Plan for the National Adaptation Strategy for Climate Change will officially present recommendations to include the perspectives of environmental organizations participating in the workshop to the ministerial team drafting the Plan.
+In Colombia, a workshop participant on the team drafting Colombia’s Implementation Plan for the National Adaptation Strategy for Climate Change planned to present recommendations to include the perspectives of environmental organizations participating in the workshop to the ministerial team drafting the Plan.

 Finally, this project was designed to contribute to UNEP’s work on supporting “Ecosystems Management through the Landscape Approach” and is embedded as such in its Programme of Work for 2014-2017.

 This work is led by Marieke Sassen who has experience in interdisciplinary research on conservation and development.
 Arnout van Soesbergen and Andy Arnell developed and implemented the spatial framework for assessing potential impacts of future land-use change on biodiversity.

-Commodities and Biodiversity was funded by the John D. and Catherine T. MacArthur Foundation.
-UN Environment World Conservation Monitoring Centre worked with the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS), Kassel University, the International Food Policy Research Institute (IFPRI), the Albertine Rift Conservation Society (ARCOS) and other partners, to develop and quantify socio-economic scenarios for each region and model scenario-driven land-use change and engage with national stakeholders and policy processes.
+This work was funded by the John D. and Catherine T. MacArthur Foundation.
+UNEP-WCMC worked with the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS), Kassel University, the International Food Policy Research Institute (IFPRI), the Albertine Rift Conservation Society (ARCOS) and other partners, to develop and quantify socio-economic scenarios for each region, model scenario-driven land-use change and engage with national stakeholders and policy processes.